SungHoHong2/SWhacks-checkin/README.md

 > ### Adding users
 ![alt tag](README/6.png)
 - If the user's type property is Administer, he or she will be able to add more users by clicking on the Add user button on the top left.
-- the user type can be found in the [a relative link](modals/User.py)
+- the user type can be found in the [modals/User.py](modals/User.py)

 <br>
 <br>